CFT-HY/HILA/docs/guide/README.md

 git clone https://github.com/CFT-HY/HILA
 ~~~

 The installation process is split into two parts.
 Building the HILA preprocessor and compiling HILA applications.
 Both can be installed from source, and both steps have their respective containerization options available.
-The variety in options is to address differing issues which arise in platform dependencies.
+The variety in options is to address different issues which arise in platform dependencies.

 When it comes to installing HILA applications there are many avenues one can take depending on their platform.
 The available platforms and offered methods are listed below, which link to the necessary section in the installation guide.